 Spring has sprung and hopefully your garden has as well.
 There is so much to attend to if you are a gardener.
 Just like the seasons, there are phases for gardening and if you are well-organized (don’t look at me!) you have already completed some important gardening chores.
-1. You cleaned and sharpened your gardening tools.
+You may have even added a little extra something to your garden for the new season, like one of these sheds in ohio to keep everything stored nicely.
+This also adds a great new aesthetic to it as well!
+So, now I’ve made everything easily accessible and a bit tidier, here’s my check list – 1.
+You cleaned and sharpened your gardening tools.
 Check!
 2. You vacuumed the patio pillows and treated the frames.
 Check!
 3. Bird feeders are cleaned/replaced and seed has been purchased.
 Check!
 4. Potting soil and spade are ready for re-doing all container gardens.
 Check!
 5. Soil amendment and fertilizer are on hand for flower and vegetable gardens.
 Check!
 I’m exhausted already and we haven’t even started!

 I’ve already cleaned out my flower garden beds and added soil amendments.
 Some of the annuals I enjoy each year are already planted: zinnias (can’t have too many) and some marigolds.
 I don’t worry about spring flowers because my daffodils and amaryllis have already flowered and my bearded irises are next.
 Over the years, I have tried to plan the garden in such a way as to have a continuing display of flowers from March through October.
 Perennials are very helpful in this regard and they occupy about 50% of my flower garden space.
 Soon my blue sage will be blooming, followed by my daylilies.
 This is such a treat for those of us who have gardened in the northern climates where the growing season is only May through September.